ISEL-STRESSES/Gomoku-Web/docs/API-doc.md

 #### Username

 The username is a string with a length between 3 and 50 characters, consisting solely of non-whitespace characters.

+#### Position

+The Position has two parts, the row(x) and the column(y), both are positive integers.
+The row has to be between 1 and the board size and the column has to be between 1 and the board size.
+The board size is defined by the rule.
+`[x,y]`

+#### RuleId

+Only positive integers are allowed.
+The rule has to exist.

+#### UserId

+Only positive integers are allowed.
+The user has to exist.

+#### LobbyId

+Only positive integers are allowed.
+The lobby has to exist.

+#### GameId

+Only positive integers are allowed.
+The game has to exist.

+#### Offset

+Only positive integers are allowed.

+#### Limit

+Only positive integers are allowed.

 ### Success Types